Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or

 \subsection{Contact-implicit Approach with Differential Dynamic Programming}

-The integration of the contact-implicit approach with DDP-based algorithms has been explored across various studies~\citep{Yuval2012, TO-w-contact, carius2018trajectory, chatzinikolaidis2021trajectory, kurtz2022contact, kong2023hybrid}.
-A key distinction from direct transcription methods lies in the treatment of the contact impulse, which becomes a function of both the system's state and control input.
-The complementarity constraint, known for causing numerical challenges in optimization, does not appear as an explicit constraint in the optimal control problem; instead, it is integrated into the system dynamics.
-Therefore, in the forward pass, the contact impulse, corresponding to a specific state and control input, needs to be computed, while in the backward pass, computation of the contact impulse's gradient is required.
+The integration of the contact-implicit approach with DDP-based algorithms has been explored as in~\citet{Yuval2012, TO-w-contact, carius2018trajectory, chatzinikolaidis2021trajectory, kurtz2022contact, kong2023hybrid}.
+A key distinction from direct transcription methods is the treatment of the contact impulse, which becomes a function of both the state and control input.
+The complementarity constraint, causing numerical challenges in optimization, does not appear as an explicit constraint in the optimal control problem; instead, it is integrated into the system dynamics.
+Therefore, in the forward pass, the contact impulse, corresponding to the step's state and control input, needs to be computed, while in the backward pass, computation of the contact impulse's gradient is required.

-The gradient of the contact impulse is commonly computed using a differentiable contact model, as in~\citet{Yuval2012}, to facilitate the discovery of other contact modes.
-To enhance the exploration of contact modes, virtual forces on potential contact points can be introduced to unveil new contacts~\citep{onol2019contact,onol2020tuning}.
-Adopting a soft contact model with a smoothing term~\citep{todorov2011convex,todorov2014convex} enhances this procedure, which is noticeable in gradient-based method in MuJoCo MPC~\citep{howell2022predictive} and DDP with implicit dynamics formulation~\citep{chatzinikolaidis2021trajectory}.
-Moreover, this approach can be extended to MPC scenarios, as evidenced by the simulation of humanoid getting-up and walking motions~\citep{Yuval2012}.
-The approach exhibits near real-time performance and remarkable robustness with smoothing contact dynamics.
+To facilitate the discovery of other contact modes, the gradient of the contact impulse is commonly computed using a differentiable contact model, as in~\citet{Yuval2012}.
+Introducing virtual forces on potential contact points aids in unveiling new contacts~\citep{onol2019contact,onol2020tuning}.
+Adopting a soft contact model with a smoothing term~\citep{todorov2011convex,todorov2014convex} further enhances this procedure, noticeable in MuJoCo MPC~\citep{howell2022predictive} and DDP with implicit dynamics formulation~\citep{chatzinikolaidis2021trajectory}.
+This approach can also be extended to MPC scenarios, demonstrated in simulations of humanoid getting-up and walking motions~\citep{Yuval2012}.